SAP-archive/cloud-portal-tutorial-samples/README.md

 * These resources are subject to the full terms of the license agreement (see below).

-Note: the code samples available in this repository can be using in the Neo environment of SAP Cloud Platform Portal
+Note: the code samples available in this repository can be using in the Neo environment of SAP Cloud Platform Portal.

 ***
 ### Requirements